nodejscn/node-api-cn/tls/event_ocsprequest.md

    listener if registered.
 3. Server extracts the OCSP URL from either the `certificate` or `issuer` and performs an [OCSP request] to the CA.
-4. Server receives `OCSPResponse` from the CA and sends it back to the client via the `callback` argument
+4. Server receives `'OCSPResponse'` from the CA and sends it back to the client via the `callback` argument
 5. Client validates the response and either destroys the socket or performs a handshake.

-*Note*: The `issuer` can be `null` if the certificate is either self-signed or the issuer is not in the root certificates list.
+The `issuer` can be `null` if the certificate is either self-signed or the issuer is not in the root certificates list.
 (An issuer may be provided via the `ca` option when establishing the TLS connection.)

-*Note*: Listening for this event will have an effect only on connections established after the addition of the event listener.
+Listening for this event will have an effect only on connections established after the addition of the event listener.

-*Note*: An npm module like [asn1.js] may be used to parse the certificates.
+An npm module like [asn1.js] may be used to parse the certificates.